Leilani Kai: World Wrestling Federation (1981–1989)

 Kai was then paired with Judy Martin, the duo won the WWF Women's Tag Team Championship from the team of Desiree Petersen and Velvet McIntyre in Egypt in August 1985.
 Kai and Martin went on to feud with multiple women's tag teams including; Candice Pardue and Penny Mitchell, and the team of Angie Minelli and Theresa DuBois.
-In June of 1987 they began feuding with The Jumping Bomb Angels (Itzuki Yamazaki and Noriyo Tateno) competing in multiple tag team matches, in November 1987 Kai and Martin officially became known as The Glamour Girls, undergoing an image change involving bleaching her dark hair platinum blonde and being managed by Jimmy Hart.
+In June 1987 they began feuding with The Jumping Bomb Angels (Itzuki Yamazaki and Noriyo Tateno) competing in multiple tag team matches, in November 1987 Kai and Martin officially became known as The Glamour Girls, undergoing an image change involving bleaching her dark hair platinum blonde and being managed by Jimmy Hart.
 The duo competed at the first Survivor Series pay-per-view a part of then champion's Sherri Martel's team alongside Dawn Marie and Donna Christanello, losing to The Fabulous Moolah's team, consisting of The Jumping Bomb Angels, Rockin' Robin and Velvet McIntyre.
 Kai and Martin continued to feud with The Jumping Bomb Angels, facing the team in a two out of three falls match at the 1988 Royal Rumble event, in which The Jumping Bomb Angels defeated The Glamour Girls capturing the WWF Women's Tag Team Championship.
 Kai and Martin recaptured the title months later in June 1988 at an AJW event.
 Infamously Kai reported The Fabulous Moolah told Kai and Martin they were regaining the tag team championship belts as ordered by WWF higher-ups, once Kai and Martin won the belts, Pat Patterson called them telling them they had "screwed up" the WWF's plans and that they had lost out on a match at WrestleMania V, which would have been all four wrestlers biggest pay days to date.
 Kai and Martin held the tag team championship belts until 1989, when they were defunct after the company lost interest in having a women's division.